 The constellation Cassiopeia the Queen can be found high in the northeast on October evenings, not far from Polaris, the North Star.
 At any time of year, you can use the Big Dipper to find Cassiopeia.
 These two star formations are like riders on opposite side of a Ferris wheel.
 They spin around Polaris, the North Star, once a day.
 As one rises upward, the other plunges downward, and vice versa.

 But you won’t need these details to find this constellation.
-That’s because Cassiopeia is avery easy to pick out.
+That’s because Cassiopeia is very easy to pick out.
 It’s small and compact and looks like the letter M or W, depending on the time of night and time of year.

 Like the Big Dipper, Cassiopeia can be seen even on moonlit nights.

-Bonus for you if you live north of about 40 degrees N. latitude, about the latitude of New York City!
+Bonus for you if you live north of about 40 degrees north latitude, about the latitude of New York City!
 From that latitude and farther north, the Big Dipper and Cassiopeia are both circumpolar.
 That means they’re always above the horizon at any time of night, all year round.

 Cassiopeia was a queen in ancient Greek mythology.
 According to legend, she boasted she was more beautiful than the sea nymphs, called the Nereids.
 Her boast angered Poseidon, god of the sea, who sent a sea monster, Cetus, to ravage the kingdom.
 To pacify the monster, Cassiopeia’s daughter, Princess Andromeda, was left tied to a rock by the sea.
 Cetus was about to devour her when Perseus the Hero looked down upon her from Pegasus, the Flying Horse.
 Perseus rescued the Princess, and all lived happily.